hkawanishi/hkawanishi_old_website/_posts/2015-12-06-week-5-adding-validations-to-lessons-and-sections.markdown

 date:   2015-12-06 11:07:48 +0000
 categories: Flixter, validations
 ---
-I was working on my Flixter, a Udemy clone, I decided to add input validation code for lessons and sections.
+While I was working on my Flixter, a Udemy clone, I decided to add input validation code for lessons and sections.
 I wanted to make it so when a teacher wanted to create a lesson or a section, it would warn if there was no title or subtitle.
-There was an instruction on how to add validations to create a course so I thought it was easy.
+There were instructions on how to add validations to create a course so I thought it was easy.

 In Flixter's model/course.rb, I saw the following three lines: